Little Red Rooster: Composition and recording

 Although Wyman noted some early criticism of their rendition, Janovitz described it as "a fairly faithful version [of the original]".
 It is performed as a moderately slow (74 bpm) blues in the key of G. While AllMusic reviewer Matthew Greenwald describes their arrangement as having a straight I-IV-V twelve-bar blues progression, they sometimes vary the changes, but not in the same manner as Howlin' Wolf.
-Jagger uses the lyrics from the original (omitting Cooke's extra verse), but makes one important change—instead of "I got a little red rooster", he sings "I am the little red rooster", although the later verse reverts to "If you see my little red rooster".
+Jagger mostly uses the lyrics from the original (omitting Cooke's extra verse), but makes one important change—instead of "I got a little red rooster", he sings "I am the little red rooster", although the later verse reverts to "If you see my little red rooster".
+In addition, Jagger sings the line "Look out strange cat people", or perhaps "Look out strange kinda people", where the original Howlin' Wolf lyric is thought to be "Look out straying kinpeople", the unusual phrase "straying kinpeople" frequently being misheard or altered by later covering artists.

 Instrumentally, Wyman generally follows Dixon's bass lines.
 Charlie Watts later admitted that his drum part was inspired by Sam Cooke's version, which was played by Hal Blaine.
 Richards adds a rhythm guitar part; according to Egan, "the juxtaposition of acoustic guitar and electric slide all make for something richer and warmer than any blues they had ever attempted before".